Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Results

 A notable advantage of the proposed methodology is its ability to generate multiple optimal RF configurations, which is particularly beneficial for tuning particle accelerators.
 With additional runs, the CBOL-Tuner can identify a broader range of such optimal configurations, further enhancing its utility in accelerator tuning applications.

-We see that the Bayesian Optimization (BO) also explores regions within the latent space that decode into hallucinated solutions, some of which result in significantly lower beam losses.
-To address this, classifier pruning is employed to filter out such hallucinations.
-Currently, the method is implemented as a post-processing step, meaning it does not directly influence the exploration process of BO.
-However, the classifier can be integrated into the BO framework to actively guide its sequential decision-making process, enhancing its overall effectiveness.

-The BO-based latent search method demonstrates superior performance compared to other optimization techniques applied to the same latent space with classifier pruning.
-One such comparison is conducted against random search, which operates as an exploration-only optimization method.
-Additionally, we examine a gradient-based method (Adam), which is inherently more local in nature and places greater emphasis on exploitation.
-We noticed that if $X_{1:48}$ fails to pass through the classifier during the initial iteration, subsequent gradient steps are likely to confine the search within unfavorable regions.
-However, this issue can be mitigated by integrating classifier pruning into the optimization loop, where it penalizes unsuitable regions during gradient updates.

-Currently, the optimization framework employs total beam loss as the sole objective within a single-objective optimization setup.
-While this approach has proven effective, it can also accommodate other important parameters of beam dynamics that are essential for beam optimization.
-Additional objectives such as minimizing beam emittance, controlling its growth, reducing energy spread, and optimizing beam size, can be incorporated into the framework.
+\paragraph{Future work.} Currently, the optimization framework employs total beam loss as the sole objective within a single-objective optimization setup.
+While this approach has proven effective, it has the flexibility to accommodate other important parameters of beam dynamics that are essential for beam optimization.
+Additional objectives such as minimizing beam emittance, controlling its growth, reducing energy spread, enforcing parameter-space constraints and optimizing beam size, can be incorporated into the framework.
 Incorporating these objectives would extend the problem into a multi-objective optimization problem, demanding Pareto front analysis to effectively navigate and balance trade-offs among competing objectives.

-As part of future research, we plan to investigate multi-objective optimization problems by integrating classifier pruning into the Bayesian Optimization (BO)-based exploration strategy.
-Additionally, we aim to enhance the performance of the CVAE-LSTM-DNN model by incorporating a larger and more diverse dataset, which is expected to improve its generalization and predictive capabilities.
+Additionally, we aim to enhance the performance of the CVAE, LSTM and DNN models by incorporating a larger and more diverse dataset, which is expected to improve model generalization and predictive capability.